emilianavt/VSeeFaceManual/README.md

 Another workaround is to use the [virtual camera](#virtual-camera) with a fully transparent background image and an ARGB video capture source, as described above.

+It has also been reported that tools that limit the frame rates of games (e.g. Rivatuner) can cause conflicts with OBS, which then makes it unable to capture VSeeFace.

 #### Settings and log file location

 The VSeeFace settings are not stored within the VSeeFace folder, so you can easily delete it or overwrite it when a new version comes around.
 If you wish to access the settings file or any of the log files produced by VSeeFace, starting with version 1.13.32g, you can click the `Show log and settings folder` button at the bottom of the `General settings`.
 Otherwise, you can find them as follows: